aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/sparkline/using-sparklines-and-settings-3d-format/_index.md

             }

             // Add Sparklines
-            // Define the CellArea D2:D10 (rows and columns are zero-based: D is column 4 -> index 4) const ca = CellArea.createCellArea(1, 4, 7, 4);
+            // Define the CellArea D2:D10 (rows and columns are zero‑based: D is column 4 -> index 4)
+            const ca = CellArea.createCellArea(1, 4, 7, 4);
             // Add new Sparklines for a data range to a cell area const idx = sheet.sparklineGroups.add(SparklineType.Column, "Sheet1!B2:D8", false, ca);